SARTHAKDHIR/SarthakDhir/Case Cost Price/README.md

-# Case Price Sense AI
+# Case Cost Price AI

 A production ML web application that predicts watch case prices based on physical specifications and material properties, built using CatBoost and Flask.